florentc/daml-capstone-univ/README.md

        `AddReview` and check with an assertion that the controller is indeed part of the teachers mentioned in the current payload.
 This is what I would have done in a real case.
-    2. **Current choice:** Instead of an onchain lookup, perform an offchain query of the reviews and pass their contract ids as a parameter of `GatherReviews`.
-I chose this alternative because it required little alteration and made it possible to showcase more onchain and offchain iterations for the sake of this capstone project.
+    2. **Current choice:** Instead of an on ledger lookup, perform an offchain query of the reviews and pass their contract ids as a parameter of `GatherReviews`.
+I chose this alternative because it required little alteration and made it possible to showcase more on and off ledger iterations for the sake of this capstone project.
 This introduces a few shortcomings in the business logic:
         * The university can use selection bias and only cherry pick the